leveste/EternalBasher/readme.md

 Collection of bash scripts for different aspects of Doom Eternal modding.
 Further instructions can be found in the readme file of each one.

-Join the DOOM Eternal Modding Hub to find more mods and tools: <https://discord.gg/FCdjqYDr5B>
+Join the [DOOM 2016+ Modding Discord](https://discord.gg/ymRvQaU) and the [DOOM Eternal Modding Hub](https://discord.gg/FCdjqYDr5B) to find more mods and tools.
+You can also find modding on the [wiki](https://wiki.eternalmods.com/).

 ------------------------